zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    appropriate key exchange message is seen for SSH1.

-   :c: The connection over which the :abbr:`SSH (Secure Shell)`
+   :param c: The connection over which the :abbr:`SSH (Secure Shell)`
       connection took place.

-   :p: The exponent for the server's public host key (note this parameter
+   :param p: The exponent for the server's public host key (note this parameter
       is truly the exponent even though named *p* and the *exponent* parameter will eventually replace it).

-   :e: The prime modulus for the server's public host key (note this parameter
+   :param e: The prime modulus for the server's public host key (note this parameter
       is truly the modulus even though named *e* and the *modulus* parameter will eventually replace it).

-   :modulus: The prime modulus of the server's public host key.
+   :param modulus: The prime modulus of the server's public host key.

-   :exponent: The exponent of the server's public host key.
+   :param exponent: The exponent of the server's public host key.

    .. zeek:see:: ssh_server_version ssh_client_version ssh_auth_failed
       ssh_auth_result ssh_auth_successful ssh_auth_attempted